Panel 1 SECTION 1 - Policy Statement

 A worker/church attendee has a concern about the welfare of a child, adult at risk, or the behaviour of an individual.
 The person who has the concern has a duty to:

-The written record should be linked to the 4 W’s of Who, What, Where, When; be made as soon as possible after the event; be legible; include the name, date of birth and address of the child or adult at risk; include the nature of any concerns and description of any bruising or injuries that have been noticed; include an exact record of what the child or adult at risk has said, using their own words where possible; include any action taken; be signed and dated; be kept secure and confidential (available only to the DPS and others responsible for safeguarding).
+| A record must be made of the concern, either handwritten or typed.
+If you have one, use a standard incident report form, if not write your notes on any paper or device available to you.
+Either way pass your concerns to the DPS within 24 hours.
+Do not delay reporting your concerns to the DPS because you do not have an incident form available.
+The written record should be linked to the 4 W’s of Who, What, Where, When; be made as soon as possible after the event; be legible; include the name, date of birth and address of the child or adult at risk; include the nature of any concerns and description of any bruising or injuries that have been noticed; include an exact record of what the child or adult at risk has said, using their own words where possible; include any action taken; be signed and dated; be kept secure and confidential (available only to the DPS and others responsible for safeguarding). |

 STAGE 2 – The Designated Person for Safeguarding (DPS)

-The report will be reviewed by the DPS with any other relevant information and a decision will be taken (often in liaison with others) as to what action should follow.
+The DPS receives the report of concern and then has a duty to: | The report will be reviewed by the DPS with any other relevant information and a decision will be taken (often in liaison with others) as to what action should follow.
 See Appendix 2 for examples of possible actions.
 Any formal referral to the police or Social Services should normally be made within 24 hours of receiving the report.
+The DPS will make the Regional Safeguarding Lead aware of any referrals to the statutory authorities. |

 STAGE 3 – The Next Steps

-Pastoral support should be offered to all parties affected by any safeguarding concerns.
+After the decision has been made as to what action should be taken, | Pastoral support should be offered to all parties affected by any safeguarding concerns.
 This could be the church as a whole, but more specifically victims; alleged perpetrators; children; adults at risk; other family members; church workers; the DPS; Minister; members of the leadership team.
+Where formal referrals are made, reports may need to be made to the Disclosure and Barring Service (DBS) and the Charity Commission.

 If the DPS is not available, or is implicated in the situation, any reports or concerns should be passed to another member of the church Safeguarding Team.